 |Tier 3||RDS, db.t2.micro||2|

-Now that we have gone through how all components of the architecture would work together, let us discuss each tier in detail:
+Now that it's been described how all components of the architecture would work together, this page will now go through each tier in more detail:

-In tier 1, we will provision two NGINX instances, one running on each of the Availability Zones B and C. In this set-up, only one of these NGINX instances would be running at a time.
-The other instance is only intended to take over if the primary server goes down.
+In tier 1, this set-up will require two NGINX instances provisioned, one running on each of the Availability Zones B and C. In this set-up, only one of these NGINX instances runs at a time.
+The other instance is only intended to take over if the primary NGINX server goes down.

-As said, NGINX will act as a reverse proxy and a load balancer.
-It will distribute traffic between the application servers in tier 2, across all Availability Zones.
+As stated earlier, NGINX will act as a reverse proxy and a load balancer.
+It will distribute traffic between the application servers in tier 2, across all availability zones.
 This tier is also the face of your network and will act as an extra layer of security.
-Learn how to configure Martini on top of NGINX through this guide.
+You can learn how to configure Martini on top of NGINX in this this guide.

 Tier 2 is comprised of this architecture's application servers.
 In particular, they are to host the following applications:

-Each application would have multiple servers; though costly, this ensures availability.
-These applications require file storage and that, we shall provide by mounting them with Amazon EFS.
-This will enable us to provision a common file system for applications with multiple instances.
+Each application will have multiple servers; although costly, this ensures availability.
+These applications require file storage and that will be provided by mounting them with Amazon EFS.
+This enables a single, common file system for applications with multiple instances.

 Setting up ActiveMQ, SolrCloud, and ZooKeeper

-Check out these pages to learn how to configure ActiveMQ, SolrCloud, and ZooKeeper:
+The following pages can help in learning more on how to configure ActiveMQ, SolrCloud, and ZooKeeper:

 Tier 3 is comprised of databases.
-In our set-up, we will have two Amazon RDS instances deployed in multiple Availability Zones.
-These instances will have a master-slave set-up; at a time, only one can read (master) and the other one may only write (slave).
-Two cannot write at the same time because of the possibility of conflicts; we have to segregate the roles to ensure consistency in data.
+This set-up has two Amazon RDS instances deployed in multiple availability zones.
+These instances will have a master-slave set-up.
+In this configuration, only one can read (master) and the other one may only write (slave).
+Two cannot write at the same time because of the possibility of conflicts; the roles need to be segregated to ensure consistency in data.
 In the event that the master RDS instance crashes, the slave RDS instance will be promoted as the master RDS.